mwang87/MassQueryLanguage_Documentation/docs/index.md

 Further, there are functions that can modify this data

+1. scaninfo - This provides likely the most information you'd want for each scan
 1. scansum

+!!! info "Experimental Functions"
     1. scanrangesum
     1. scanmaxint
     1. scanmaxmz
     1. scannum
     1. scanrun
-1. scaninfo

 ### Conditionals